 Dual input gives the subwoofer additional sensitivity adjustment.
 It would normally suffice to send a mono LFE signal from the processor to the subwoofer.
 A Y-splitter can be used if your processor has a very low output.
 The subwoofer’s sensitivity can be doubled by using both mono signals.

-Subwoofers are a great way to improve the sound quality of your home theater system.
+Adding subwoofers to your home theater setup is a great way to make the sound better.
 However, how to connect powered subwoofer to a receiver can be a bit tricky.
 In this article, we show you the best way to connect a subwoofer to a receiver.
 Thanks for reading!